DMZ Campaign (1969–1971): December

-On 1 December at 10:00 an aerial observer saw a PAVN platoon 4 mi north-northwest of Con Thien and directed artillery fire onto the location causing a secondary explosion and destroying three bunkers.
+On 1 December at 10:00 an aerial observer saw a PAVN platoon 4 mi north-northwest of Con Thien and directed artillery fire onto the location, causing a secondary explosion and destroying three bunkers.
 Several minutes later the observer received fire 300m to the northeast and directed artillery fire onto the location.
-On 3 December at 19:20 helicopter gunships from the air cavalry squadron of the 101st Airborne attacked ten PAVN 9 mi south of Khe Sanh killing eight.
+On 3 December at 19:20 helicopter gunships from the air cavalry squadron of the 101st Airborne attacked ten PAVN 9 mi south of Khe Sanh, killing eight.
 On 20 December at 23:50 a unit of the 1st Brigade received fire from a PAVN platoon near the north bank of the Cửa Việt River and returned fire supported by helicopter gunships and a United States Navy Patrol Boat, River (PBR) forcing the PAVN to withdraw.
 On 21 December a UH-1 was shot down 13 mi west-northwest of Dong Ha killing eight on board.

 January 1970

-On 1 January at 09:55 Rangers from the 101st Airborne received fire 16 mi southeast of Khe Sanh and returned fire killing four PAVN.
+On 1 January at 09:55 Rangers from the 101st Airborne received fire 16 mi southeast of Khe Sanh and returned fire, killing four PAVN.
 At 23:10 a unit of the 1st Brigade in night defensive positions 6 mi northeast of Dong Ha was attacked by a PAVN force, the unit returned fire supported by helicopter gunships and later reinforced by infantry and PBRs.
-The PAVN withdrew at 04:10 leaving 16 dead and 11 individual weapons and two RPG-7 launchers.
-On 2 January at 07:20 a unit of the 1st Brigade operating 4 mi south-southeast of Con Thien was hit by five 140mm rockets.
+The PAVN withdrew at 04:10, leaving 16 dead and 11 individual weapons and two RPG-7 launchers.
+On 2 January at 07:20 a unit of the 1st Brigade operating 4 mi south-southeast of Con Thien was hit by five 140 mm rockets.
 At midday an aerial observer received fire 4 miles north-northwest of Gio Linh.
 At 15:15 an ARVN armored cavalry unit located at Firebase Gio Linh received mortar fire and directed artillery fire onto the firing position.
-At 16:40 Firebase Gio Linh again received mortar fire and artillery was directed onto the firing position.
-On 3 January at 12:40 helicopter gunships from the air cavalry squadron of the 101st Airborne received fire 11 mi south-southeast of Khe Sanh and attacked the firing position killing 19 PAVN.
+At 16:40 Firebase Gio Linh again received mortar fire, and artillery was directed onto the firing position.
+On 3 January at 12:40 helicopter gunships from the air cavalry squadron of the 101st Airborne received fire 11 mi south-southeast of Khe Sanh and attacked the firing position, killing 19 PAVN.

 On 5 January at 10:15 a convoy was ambushed 9 mi south-southeast of Quảng Trị; U.S. losses were two killed.
-On 11 January at 13:00 a reconnaissance unit from the air cavalry squadron of the 101st Airborne received fire 22 mi southwest of Quảng Trị and returned fire killing four PAVN; U.S. losses were two killed.
-On 20 January at 10:35 helicopter gunships from the air cavalry squadron of the 101st Airborne attacked 20 PAVN 8 mi south-southeast of Khe Sanh killing 11.
-On 25 January at 08:05 a unit of the 1st Brigade at Con Thien was hit by ten 140mm rockets and five minutes later another Brigade unit 3 mi south was hit by ten 140mm rockets causing minimal damage, artillery was directed onto the firing positions.
+On 11 January at 13:00 a reconnaissance unit from the air cavalry squadron of the 101st Airborne received fire 22 mi southwest of Quảng Trị and returned fire, killing four PAVN; U.S. losses were two killed.
+On 20 January at 10:35 helicopter gunships from the air cavalry squadron of the 101st Airborne attacked 20 PAVN 8 mi south-southeast of Khe Sanh, killing 11.
+On 25 January at 08:05 a unit of the 1st Brigade at Con Thien was hit by ten 140 mm rockets and five minutes later another brigade unit 3 mi south was hit by ten 140 mm rockets, causing minimal damage, artillery was directed onto the firing positions.